zavierferodova/Python-Mail-Sender/README.md

   ```

 ### Templating
 You can modify subject and body of message on `template/subject.txt` and `template/body.txt` with custom content.
-And you can using columns as variable to replace message content like below.
+And you can using columns as variable to replace message content, all columns converted to lowercase variable format you can use that like below,
 - **Input:**
   ```
   Hello {{name}} this is email subject